haseres1/Exploratory_Data_Analysis_with_Python/README.md

 # Dataset and Data Source

-The Instagram Data was collected from the Keggle and the dataset contains features such as Impressions, From Home, From Hashtags, From Explore, From Other, Saves, Comments, Shares, Likes, Profile Visits, Follows, Caption, Hashtags
+The Instagram Data was collected from the Keggle and the dataset contains columns such as Impressions, From Home, From Hashtags, From Explore, From Other, Saves, Comments, Shares, Likes, Profile Visits, Follows, Caption, Hashtags

 # Importing Python Libraries and Datasets